-And it’s the loss of freedom that could be contributing to our lockdown anger too – which isn’t too much of a surprise.
-Being cooped up isn’t ideal, and we’ve all lost many of our normal ways of venting frustration – talking to friends over a coffee, or hitting the gym or a workout class.
+And it's the loss of freedom that could be contributing to our lockdown anger too - which isn't too much of a surprise.
+Being cooped up isn't ideal, especially as restrictions in many areas had been lifted enough to allow for some precarious normality to return to our lives.
+Now there's the possibility of once more completely losing our normal ways of venting frustration - talking to friends over a coffee, hitting the gym or seeing family members.

-“People have lost their sense of entitlement to be able to do what they want, when they want and with whom they want,” Dr Donna said.
-“For those who are living alone, this can result in loneliness and for others who are living within a family unit or with housemates in small spaces, this can result in a lack of personal space and not being left alone.
+"People have lost their sense of entitlement to be able to do what they want, when they want and with whom they want," Dr Donna said of the initial lockdown.
+"For those who are living alone, this can result in loneliness and for others who are living within a family unit or with housemates in small spaces, this can result in a lack of personal space and not being left alone.

 Feeling boxed in